angavrilov/ksp-devtools/README.rst

   * Merged a branch with fixes for the debugger.
 The most notable bug was a deadlock if evaluating a property for the debugger watch window throws an exception.

+**0.3**
+  * Applied a few more fixes from upstream, most notably for a bug that caused *Step Into* on a statement that contains multiple calls, including functions without debug info, to skip over calls that do have debug info.